making/rsc/README.md

                                         Extension (Bearer).
 --authBasic [String]                  [DEPRECATED] Enable Authentication
                                         Metadata Extension (Basic).
 This
-                                        Metadata exist only for the backward
+                                        Metadata exists only for the backward
                                         compatibility with Spring Security
                                         5.2
 --channel                             Shortcut of --im REQUEST_CHANNEL